fluent/fluent-bit-docs/concepts/key-concepts.md

 ## Match

-Fluent Bit lets you deliver your collected and processed Events to one or multiple destinations through a routing phase.
+Fluent Bit lets you route your collected and processed Events to one or multiple destinations.
 A _Match_ represents a rule to select Events where a Tag matches a defined rule.

 To learn more about Tags and Matches, see [Routing](data-pipeline/router.md).